Modelling Complex Software Systems

 - e.g. when button is pushed, the light will go yellow at the next instant:

-with the same result: the fluent becomes true whenyellow
+YELLOWwith the actionyellowwith the same result: the fluent becomes true whenyellowoccurs

 Mutual Exclusion revisited